MHA At a Glance

 – Accredited by the North American Division of Seventh-day Adventists

-– The Adventist education system is the largest parochial school system in the world and includes over 7,800 schools, colleges and universities with over 87,000 teachers and 1,680,000 students worldwide
+– The Adventist education system is one of the largest parochial school systems in the world and includes over 7,800 schools, colleges and universities with over 87,000 teachers and 1,680,000 students worldwide